Kavanaugh and accuser should testify before judiciary committee, Sen. Collins says

 "She believes that if it were not for the severe intoxication of Brett Kavanaugh, she would have been raped," Katz told NBC's "Today."
 Explaining Ford's initial reluctance to come forward, Katz said, "No one in their right mind regardless of their motives would want to inject themselves into this process and face the kind of violation that she will be subjected to by those who want this nominee to go through."

-The judiciary panel's chairman, Sen. Chuck Grassely of Iowa, wants Kavanaugh and Ford to be interviewed by phone by bipartisan staff.
+The judiciary panel's chairman, Sen. Chuck Grassely of Iowa, has said he wants Kavanaugh and Ford to be interviewed over the phone by bipartisan staff.
 But Democrats say staff calls are insufficient and want the proceedings postponed so the FBI can investigate.

 The Democrats have written to Grassley, saying delaying Thursday's scheduled committee vote would give the FBI time to investigate.

-The letter says there are serious questions about Kavanaugh's "record, truthfulness and character."
+Theit letter said there have been serious questions about Kavanaugh's "record, truthfulness and character."

-Grassley hasn't indicated he'd delay the committee vote.
+Grassley hasn't indicated if he'd delay the committee vote.

 The Associated Press contributed to this report.